Back To: HUMAN RESOURCES, EMPLOYMENT, & LABOR

 - Employee Rewards: how employees get financial benefits and rewards from the expected achievements linked to their roles.

-• Does pay for performance increase or decrease perceived self-determination and intrinsic motivation?, Eisenberger, R., Rhoades, L., & Cameron, J. (1999).
+Does pay for performance increase or decrease perceived self-determination and intrinsic motivation?, Eisenberger, R., Rhoades, L., & Cameron, J. (1999).
 Journal of personality and social psychology, 77(5), 1026.
 This paper makes a comparative analysis of good performance reward with intrinsic motivation.
 The results are that the pay for performance has a positive impact on the self-determination of college students.
-On the other hand, self-determination acts its role in the relation in Pay for performance and organisational support, job performance and at work, positive mood.
-On further study, Pay for Performance positively developed interest of employees in the job activities.
+On the other hand, self-determination acts its role in the relation in Pay for performance and organizational support, job performance, and at work, a positive mood.
+On further study, Pay for Performance positively developed the interest of employees in the job activities.

 Pay–for–performance: will the latest payment trend improve care?, Rosenthal, M. B., & Dudley, R. A. (2007).
 Jama, 297(7), 740-744.
 This article makes a discussion on the Pay for Performance, its merits and demerits.
 Further research is carried out on an investigation that the latest payment tendency will improve care or not.
 It may or may not be effective because which era we are talking about, matters.